-Prerequisite: Biology or currently enrolled in Biology; limited class enrollment, preference given to 10th & 11th grade students.
+Prerequisite: Biology or enrolled in Biology; limited class enrollment, preference to grade 11-12 students.
 This course examines specific topics in human anatomy.
 Students will explore the anatomy of the human body and its body systems such as the skeletal, muscular, respiratory, and cardiovascular systems.
 Students engage in a wide range of learning activities, such as cooperative learning groups, computer enhanced learning simulations, anatomical coloring, and anatomical model building.
 Memorization is a key skill that students will learn in this course and through a variety of teaching strategies students will learn ways to help them retain all the Human Anatomy the body contains.
-This course provides the prerequisite needed to fully grasp the concepts that are covered in Human Physiology.
+This course provides the prerequisite needed to fully grasp the concepts that are covered in CIS Human Physiology, Technology and Medical Devices.